 Paul Heinrich says that the route we take to manage the land will depend on our end goals.
 “Places that have trees now, if you want them to have trees 50 years from now, you are going to have to do something about it.
 The trees that are on the landscape right now are locally adapted to the past climate.
 They are not necessarily adapted to the future climate.
 They are probably maladapted to the future climate.”

 To be clear, SEGA’s goal is not to promote or implement assisted migration.
 Instead, Amy Whipple says, SEGA can test what the effects of assisted migration might be.
-“In a smaller experimental context we’re asking ‘how will these plants do if we move them around?
+“In a smaller experimental context, we’re asking: how will these plants do if we move them around?
 What will happen to them if we don’t move them around?’”
-The goal is to provide decision makers with the information they need to make informed decisions about how to manage the land.
+The goal is to provide decision makers with the data they need to make informed decisions about how to manage the land.

 To find out more about conducting your own climate change research using SEGA go to: http://www.sega.nau.edu/use-sega.